Q. What is the best way to contact Strictly Law?

 Q. Where will the first consultation be?

 A. In many cases it is not necessary to meet you in person.
 In these cases, telephone or email will suffice.
-However, on those rare occasions where a meeting is necessary, we can come to you, you can come to us, or we can meet in a mutual place.
+However, on those rare occasions where a meeting is necessary, we can come to you or we can meet in a mutual place.

 Q. How much does the first consultation cost?